 Steve Washuta: I mean, I remember getting multiple concussions throughout my high school and never actually having a diagnose concussion.
-But I mean, I, you know, I would get up from a play, I would everything would be green, and I would be puking the next night.
+But I mean, I would get up from a play, everything would be green.
+I would be puking the next night.
 So I mean, I know that it was concussion, right?
-So it’s just we that just like we talked about before the old school mentality play through it, those sorts of things that with with concussion might have been more so than almost any other injury because at least with the ankle, they see you hobbling and they go, Well, he’s not as effective.
+So it’s just we that just like we talked about before the old school mentality play through it.
+Those sorts of things that with with concussion might have been more so than almost any other injury.
+At least with the ankle, they see you hobbling and they go, Well, he’s not as effective.
 Yeah, with the concussion, they don’t know.
 They can’t really pinpoint your lack of ability.
 So they just send you back in.

-Dr. Ahmed Elghawy: Yeah, they’re just like, Oh, these days, suck it up, go back in or Hey, snap out of it.
+Dr. Ahmed Elghawy: Yeah, they’re just like these days, suck it up, go back in or snap out of it.
 That’s, that’s, that’s when we hear sometimes or, or, you know, that’s something we would hear when we were younger.
-The problem is that we don’t see those long term effects for a whole generation until they get older and they become debilitated from it.
-And I think we’re at the point now, where we are seeing the previous generation kind of started, we’re starting to see the CTE from the previous generation that wasn’t managed properly at that time.
+The problem is that we don’t see those long term effects for a whole generation until they get older.
+They become debilitated from it.
+And I think we’re at the point now, where we are seeing the previous generation kind of started.
+We’re starting to see the CTE from the previous generation that wasn’t managed properly at that time.
 And again, it just wasn’t recognizable.

-Steve Washuta: Yeah, I do think that football gets a bad rap for this because, you know, if you look at things like skateboarding, or BMX thing, right, they’re falling sometimes from 20 feet off these halfpipe smacking their head on the ground.
+Steve Washuta: Yeah, I do think that football gets a bad rap for this.
+You know, if you look at things like skateboarding, or BMX thing, right, they’re falling sometimes from 20 feet off these halfpipe smacking their head on the ground.
 Boxers are getting hit, sometimes at times in a round, right.
 So you can multiply that by by 10.
-And it’s it’s we’re always looking at foot SCT but I do think that we’re going to start seeing it in athletes all over the board.
+It’s we’re always looking at foot SCT but I do think that we’re going to start seeing it in athletes all over the board.

 Dr. Ahmed Elghawy: We see it a lot in soccer.
 We see the LaCrosse, lacrosse a lot.
 And so it’s it’s I think football has become the the flagship sport for for concussion.
-But concussions have improved in football, you know, I think with with real changes and avoiding you know, you know head on head collisions and those type of things.
+But concussions have improved in football.
+I think with real changes and avoiding head on head collisions and those type of things.
 It’s it’s improved, for sure.
 But yeah, I think I think we still got a while to go.
-I mean, we’ll see over time, if what we’ve done in the last, you know, few years has really influenced the next, you know, few decades.
+I mean, we’ll see over time.
+If what we’ve done in the last few years has really influenced the next, few decades.